tsunamishadow/bonusheroes/fortniteseason11.md

 Completing medals for the punchcard allows you to earn 96,000 XP a day.

+## Medals and Medal Punchcard

+Each day the Medal Punchcard can be filled in with up to 10 medals.
+Each medal filled in gives 8,000 XP with the 5th and 10th giving 16,000 XP.
+Medals can be earned by performing in game feats in a single game.

+* First Match of the Day: Play one match to completion (either victory or defeat).
+* Survivor Medal: Survive until you are one of the remaining 50/25/10 players.
+* Scavenger Medal: Open 3/7/10 chests, llama or supply drops.
+* Battle Medal: 1/4/8 Eliminations.
+* Teamwork Medal: 1/4/8 Assists.

+You can upgrade each medal earned for more XP within a game, and in some cases you can upgrade medals on the punchard even over more than one game.
+Once you fill out the medal punchcard, you will only get a small base XP bonus for getting another one.
+It takes a minimum of 3 matches to fill out the punchcard.
+The most efficient way is to play a game to open 3 chests, 1 elimination, 1 assist and finish in top 50, then start a new game.

 ## Arena Queue Scoring<a name="arenaa"></a>

 At the start of Season 1 every player has been reset to 0 hype